apiaryio/dredd/docs/internals.rst

 .. note::

+    See also the full :ref:`installation guide <install-npm>`.

     You might see some errors during installation because of the :ref:`cpp-dependencies`, but they should not prevent you from installing and developing Dredd.

     Also, when using npm with the project, you might notice it tries to compile the C++ dependencies again and again, which means every npm command takes very long until it finishes.
-This is a recent annoyance caused by the fact Dredd uses lock file for development.
 The workaround is to append ``--no-optional`` every time to your npm command.
-We're working on a better solution together with the team behind the C++ projects we depend on.
+We're working on a better solution together with the team behind the C++ projects we depend on (:ghissue:`drafter-npm#16`).

 .. _semantic-relase-and-conventional-changelog: